jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ### Form Component

-Since were going to rebuild the existing form using Shopify Components so let's first take a look at the [Form Component](https://polaris.shopify.com/components/forms/form#all-examples).
+Since were going to rebuild the existing form using Shopify Components let's first take a look at the [Polaris Form Component](https://polaris.shopify.com/components/forms/form#all-examples).

 The documenation provides a CodeSandbox link to begin working with the Component which we can see contains all the functionality required to work with a form, including **state** and **handler** methods.